Kentucky Lemon Law: Your Complete Legal Guide

 - 10 additional business days after vehicle delivery to repair the nonconformity

-If the manufacturer fails to repair the vehicle:
+If the manufacturer fails to repair the vehicle during the final opportunity:

-- Use any manufacturer informal dispute settlement procedure (if available and certified)
+- Use the manufacturer's informal dispute settlement procedure if one exists

 - File a complaint with the Kentucky Attorney General's Office